mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 What Makes Mattermost Different?
 ********************************

 Mattermost is a high-trust messaging platform for enterprise use.
 As enterprises come in all shapes and sizes, Mattermost has been built to provide an optimal experience for all customers.

-Taking this a step further, the emergence of `ChatOps <https://mattermost.com/chatops>`_ means Mattermost is no longer an exclusive developer tool.
+The emergence of `ChatOps <https://mattermost.com/chatops>`_ means Mattermost is no longer an exclusive developer tool.
 In fact, it has the ability to enhance communication through a multitude of `integrations <https://integrations.mattermost.com>`_, extensions, and customization.

 Here is a sample of the types of integrations our customers are deploying: